AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-about.md

 See [System requirements and prerequisites](../../c-system-requirements-and-prerequisites.md#concept-9282e5b777de42cdaf72ef7ebd646842).

 This viewer works with ecatalogs and supports optional image maps and social sharing tools.
-It has zoom tools, catalog navigation tools, full screen support, thumbnails, and an optional close button.
+It has zoom tools, catalog navigation tools, full-screen support, thumbnails, and an optional close button.
 The viewer also supports social sharing tools, Print, Download, and Favorites.
 It is designed to work on desktops and mobile devices.

 ## Demo URL {#section-e1c3106f5b3e445d9b95be337c2f94e2}